UoMResearchIT/r-tidyverse-intro/_episodes/07-notebooks.md

 We can run the notebook interactively within R Studio.
 Press the "Run" button (at the top of the editor window) and choose "Run all" (or press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd>).
 This will execute each chunk of code within R Studio and show us the results of each chunk within the document.
 This makes it easier to interactively edit our code, look at the results of our analysis, and edit our text within the same environment.

 We can preview the notebook by selecting "Preview notebook" from the top of the editor window.
-This will render the text and code into an html document.
+This will render the text and code into an HTML document.
 Note that the preview will use executed chunks of R code in the editor window.
 For this reason it is a good idea to choose "Restart R and run all chunks" from the run button (at the top of the editor).
 This will ensure your code has been run in order, and that it is self consistent.

 As an example of using notebooks, let's use the gapminder data, and some of the ideas introduced earlier to run, and to document, an analysis of the data.